Rideshare Questions

 Can I park my car overnight at a NH Park & Ride lot?

-Yes, up to a maximum of two weeks.
+Yes, up to a maximum of three weeks (21 days).
+Vehicles parked longer than three weeks (21 days) may be towed at the owner's expense in accordance with NH RSA 262:32.
 No special sticker or decal is needed.
-Please note that leaving a car overnight in a NH Park & Ride lot is at your own risk, some lots are in more visible locations than others.
+Please note that leaving a car overnight in a NH Park & Ride lot is at your own risk and that some lots are in more visible locations than others.
+Also, Park & Ride lots, especially those with bus terminals, may have designated short-term (commuter) parking areas where long-term (overnight) parking is prohibited.
+Please be sure to obey all signage.
+See the following section for additional details.

 New Hampshire Department of Transportation | Bureau of Rail and Transit